 “(…) You know who the best managers are? they’re the great individual contributors who never ever want to be a manager, but decide they have to be a manager because no one else is gonna be able to do as good a job as them …”

 I do not consider myself the best manager, but i consider myself a great individual contributor and that’s why these 2 phrases resonate so much to me.
-I’ve experienced exactly this over the past 10 years, i have seen a bunch of these “book managers” to whom Jobs referred as “Bozos” fail while thinking they are doing a fantastic job, and i have also seen great engineers saying things like “you know what? screw it, i will take the lead of this now or we will sink”, myself included.
+I’ve experienced exactly this over the past 10 years, seeing a bunch of these “book managers” to whom Jobs referred as “Bozos” fail, while thinking they are doing a fantastic job, and i have also seen great engineers saying things like “you know what? screw it, i will take the lead of this now or we will sink”, myself included.

-Only God knows why, but in our society being a manager is seen as the pinnacle of someone’s career, i guess it’s because of our competitive nature as human beings, and also this irrational necessity to exercise power on other people, most of the time just looking for approval and peer recognition.
+Only God knows why, but in our society being a manager is seen as the pinnacle of someone’s career, i guess it’s because of our competitive nature as human beings, and also this irrational necessity of exercising power on other people, most of the time just looking for peer approval and recognition.
 So why quit being a manger you ask me?

 - I don’t care about social status and i don’t care about other people’s opinion regarding job titles.
 I will succeed as a manager or as an individual contributor.

-- If i’m not allowed to work with peace of mind and make time for myself to help my own team with their engineering tasks then you don’t want me, and i don’t want you as a customer or as my manager.
+- If i’m not allowed to work with peace of mind and make time for myself to help my own team with their engineering tasks then i’m not a fit for you, and i likewise your company might not be a fit for me.

-- Hire a “book manager” for that, that person can manage your fancy spreadsheets and sit all day long just having online meetings.
+- Hire a “book manager” instead, that person can manage your fancy spreadsheets and sit all day long just having online meetings.

 - I’m still single with no kids, this is a luxury i can still afford, saying no to a big paycheck because as an engineer i already earn more than i actually need to live a comfortable life.
 Money doesn’t drive me.

-- Happiness, i need to feel at least at ease with what i’m doing, feeling it’s useful and seeing feedback from my actions.
-Right now my actions provide clear benefit but it’s not valued nor appreciated by my customer, and that’s a red flag to me.
+- Happiness, i need to feel at least at ease with what i’m doing, feeling it’s useful and seeing positive feedback for my efforts.
+Right now my efforts provide clear benefit but it’s not valued nor appreciated by my customer, and that’s a red flag to me.

 - Personal accomplishment is much more important to me than money and a big office with my name on the door.
 If i feel happier by pulling cables, installing servers and writing some code then that’s where i need to be.

 - Going back on-track.
-Being a manager as i said earlier is a completely different sphere of work, i have to know about everything IT related from a high-level perspective but it’s not engineering, i’m not creating things or doing research which is what i really enjoy, i have side tracked from my own path and i need to get back to it soon.
+Being a manager as i said earlier is a completely different sphere of work, you need high-level knowledge about everything IT-related but it’s not engineering, i’m not put together solutions or doing research which is what i really enjoy, i have side tracked from my own path and i need to get back to it soon.

 Challenges (or Cons if you will)